anmolkalra17/fsad-backend/README.md

 ## Features

+- **Book Listings**:  Users can browse a collection of books that are shared by others and can request to borrow them.
 - **Transaction History**: Users can view a history of their exchange requests, including pending, accepted, and completed exchanges.
 - **Cancel Pending Exchanges**: Users can cancel pending exchange requests.
-- **Notifications**: Users receive notifications when a transaction status changes (e.g., request accepted, book delivered).
 - **Profile Page**: Transaction history is available to users on their profile page.

 ## Installation